Tight-knit Killarney community coming to terms with tragic death of pensioner

 The neighbours and Mr Grady spoke of how they would attempt to face the collective trauma of one of their own dying in tragic circumstances, how they would help each other through the shock and the grief - just like Miriam Burns would have done for them.

 "Miriam was everyone's friend.
-She went above and beyond the call of duty for people, and was interested in everyone and everything in our town," Mr Grady said.

-"Ardshanavooly is a wonderful place, and we will come together to heal, but Miriam will never be forgotten."
+She went above and beyond the call of duty for people, and was interested in everyone and everything in our town.
+Ardshanavooly is a wonderful place, and we will come together to heal, but Miriam will never be forgotten," Mr Grady said.